Quick Answer

 Test smoke and CO alarms monthly and replace batteries annually.
 If your building doesn’t provide them, buy your own — they’re inexpensive and they’re non-negotiable.

 The best urban survival gear in the world won’t help you as much as knowing your neighbors.
-Here’s how to build those connections without being awkward about it.
+That’s not a nice sentiment — it’s something I’ve watched prove true in every real emergency I’ve worked.

 Start With a Simple Ask